 We must add now that this really depressing behavior is not the case of the majority of online TEFL schools.
-We see clear evidence that most companies listed on trustedteflreviews.com don’t react in such dramatic fashion to their reviews.
-There are , however, a couple of online TEFL programs – well-established on the market – that obviously don’t listen to the feedback from their clients, and try to silence any negative criticism.
-And there is currently one particular online TEFL program, which is trying to discredit Trusted TEFL Reviews, by writing absolute rubbish about us online.
+We see clear evidence that most TEFL/TESOL companies listed on trustedteflreviews.com don’t react in such dramatic fashion to their reviews.
+There are, however, some online TEFL programs that obviously don’t listen to the feedback from their clients, and who instead try to silence any negative criticism.
+And there is currently one of these (or perhaps more) trying to discredit Trusted TEFL Reviews, by writing absolute rubbish about us online.

 trustedteflreviews.com is an unbiased online TEFL course reviews website.

 We are not affiliated, in any way, with any of the online TEFL programs that we list on our site.